 - ADHD-Friendly Systems: Labeled zones, “micro-homes” for frequently used items, and routines designed for your brain.

-- Enhance Focus, Time, and Task Management: Organize your space and workflows to help you start tasks, prioritize effectively, and stay on track.
+- Enhance Focus, Time, and Task Management: Organize your goals, space and workflows to help you start tasks, prioritize effectively, and stay on track.

 - Support Flow and Confidence: Reduce distractions, build confidence, and feel more grounded in your daily routines.